leaky/generator-gulper/README.md

 ```

 ## Build
-To build out your project ready for deployment, run `grunt build` from the root of your project.
-This will create an archive containing your site files in `~/_build`.
+To build out your project ready for deployment, run `gulp deploy` from the root of your project.
+This will create an archive containing your site files in `~/_deploy`.

 ## Contribution